zsoltlszabo/tdk-info/drafts/layout.md

+# Title
+The American apportionment system and its adaptation to the European Union
 # Pages
 - **index.html**: homepage, an introduction of the paper (abstract), the presentations, and the future direction of the research
   - contains a picture of me